 Council is the authority on all aspects of the IDP process.
+The reviewal process which is guided by the IDP Process Plan is approved before the reviewal starts.
 After approval by Council, the IDP is submitted to the MEC of Local Government for comments and the provincial treasury.
 A copy will also be submitted to the Ehlanzeni District Municipality for information and alignment.